Click the links below to find more information:

 Members of the Phi Kappa Phi national scholastic honor society are selected on the basis of academic achievement.
 Induction into the society is conducted once each year.
 Second semester juniors, seniors and graduate students are eligible for membership.

 Sigma Theta Tau is the international honor society of nursing.
 The purpose of this society is to recognize superior achievement and development of leadership qualities; foster high professional standards; encourage creative work; and strengthen commitment to the ideals and purpose of the profession.
 Candidates for membership are selected from the undergraduate and graduate nursing programs on the basis of academic achievement.
 A candidate for membership from the undergraduate nursing program must have a 3.0 grade point average and rank in the upper 35 percent of the class.
+Exceptions to this criterion may be made by the chapter's board of directors, and if granted, exceptions may include candidates with a 3.5 grade point average who rank below the upper 35 percent of the class and/or candidates with a grade point average of 3.0 who do not fall within the top 35 percent of the class but who demonstrate exceptional leadership ability.
 Candidates for membership from the graduate nursing program must have a 3.5 grade point average and have one-fourth of the required graduate curriculum completed.

 Theta Beta Chapter website: http://thetabeta.nursingsociety.org

 As the official student representatives of the School of Nursing, Ambassadors:

 Selected during the third semester of the Traditional BSN program, Ambassadors must have a minimum GPA of 3.5 to apply.
 They must complete an application with documented leadership activities and participate in an interview.
 Applications are available in February through the Office of Student Affairs.
 Selection is made in late March.